ericlong07/K8s_Dashboard/README.md

 ```
 kubectl exec -it <postgres_pod_name> -- psql -U postgres
 ```
 You can then use commands like `\l` to list all available databases, `\c <database_name>` to connect to a specific database, and `\dt` to list all available tables.
 You will also be able to perform standard SQL queries.
+Type `exit` to end the connection.

 ### Bash into a running container
 ```
 kubectl exec -it <pod_name> -- /bin/bash
 ```
-Once inside, utilize `ls` and `cd` to list and search through the available directories within the container.
+Once inside, utilize `ls` and `cd` to list and search through the available directories within the container. `exit` to terminate the command.

 ## Clean up
 When finished, clean up the resources created in your cluster and stop Minikube (or if you no longer need Minikube, `minikube delete` to remove the Minikube cluster and all the Kubernetes nodes, pods, services, and other resources associated with it).